GSA/digitalgov.gov/content/authors/christopher-chip-crane/_index.md

 # slug — the specific user-id for an author.
 slug: christopher-chip-crane
-display_name: "Christopher "Chip" Crane"
+display_name: "Christopher 'Chip' Crane"
-first_name: "Christopher "Chip""
+first_name: "Christopher 'Chip'"
 last_name: "Crane"

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org